brkarcher/brkarcher.github.io/shadow.md

 Ae chuckled.
 "That old cavalier.
 He trusts in his knights when sometimes he should just give them orders."

-"Yes, holy mother."
+"Yes, Holy Mother."

 "Will you pray before me?
 You are in my chapel, but if you thought to be alone I shall allow you to be so."

-"I will pray before you, holy mother."
+"I will pray before you, Holy Mother."

 Ae, then, was present upon her dais, sitting.

-"Abbot Way and my Knight-brothers and -sisters have offered me a great deal of commendations."
+"Abbot Way and my knight-brothers and -sisters have offered me a great deal of commendations."

 "You are toubled by this, I see."